Sabrinas Organizing

 Week 3: Go through your bookshelves,

-And get rid of at least 5 books you can donate to your local library.
+And get rid of at least five books you can donate to your local library.
 Go through your closet and pull out any clothes that don't fit you.
 If you don't remember, try it on and have someone else give their honest opinion about your appearance.

 Week 4: This is the fun part!
 Add at least one new item that makes you happy when you look at it.

 Find this item from another part of your home.
 It can be a picture of your family, a statue, a figurine, or a painting.
 Place it in your bedroom where you will see it every day.
 Remove any items that make you sad.
 Any item with upsetting memories.
 Make it a piece that symbolizes what you want your life to be.
-Remember this quote below when bringing new items into your bedroom.
+Remember this quote (Affiliate Link) below when bringing new items into your bedroom.

 bedroom, organizing